partiql/partiql-lang-kotlin/test/partiql-tests-runner/README.md

 1. Verifying conformance tests are defined correctly (e.g. verify evaluation environment is not missing a table)
 2. Identifying areas in the Kotlin implementation that diverge from the [PartiQL Specification](https://partiql.org/assets/PartiQL-Specification.pdf)

-Eventually, the Kotlin test runner should replace the `pts` and `testscript` Gradle subprojects along with some other tests in `lang` that were ported to `partiql-tests` (see [partiql-lang-kotlin#789](https://github.com/partiql/partiql-lang-kotlin/issues/789)).
+Eventually, the `partiql-test-runner` module will replace the `partiql-pts` and `partiql-testscript` modules along with some other tests in `lang` that were ported to `partiql-tests` (see [partiql-lang-kotlin#789](https://github.com/partiql/partiql-lang-kotlin/issues/789)).